hzleihuan/codebuddy-ide-cn-linux/README.md

 ## Quick Flow

-Place exactly one official Intel/x64 DMG in `downloads/`, then run:
+Clone this repository, create a downloads folder in the root directory, Place exactly one official Intel/x64 DMG in `downloads/`, then run:

 ```bash
 bash scripts/install-deps.sh